Jakus23/non/README.md

       Doctors
     minor child count
 ```
 You'll see that some slots may have defaults to help you keep your slots consistent.
 A colon separates the slot from the default.
 Each slot may also act as a selector for some frames.
-We also should order the slots from most essential to least descriptive.
+> Order the slots from most essential to least descriptive

 Terminal
 --------
-> When you go pro you'll build your to-do list using terminal

 You sometimes have records of your frames.
-It is to map variations of data for a slot.
+It is to group cases to a specific frame.

-Let's also use person for this example
+Let's use person for this example...
 ```
 Person
    - John Doe